nilshartmann/jest-playground/README.md

 ## Scenario: A simple React application

-Given we have following we have the following simplified React application:
+Given we have following the following simplified React application:
 * **GreetingView** loads a greeting from a server when it is mounted into the DOM (`componentDidMount`).
 As soon as the server response comes (later) in, the received greeting should be rendered.
-Otherwise a placeholder is rendered.
+In the meantime a placeholder is rendered.
 * **backend** this is not a React component but a simple util module, that loads the data from the server.
  It uses the [fetch](https://github.github.io/fetch/) API to make the _asynchronous_ server call and invokes a callback with the received greeting